0xSpaceShard/starknet-devnet/website/versioned_docs/version-0.2.0/starknet-time.md

 Block and state timestamp can be manipulated by setting the exact time or setting the time offset.
 By default, timestamp methods `/set_time`, `/increase_time` and `JSON-RPC` methods `devnet_setTime`, `devnet_increaseTime` generate a new block.
 This can be changed for `/set_time` (`devnet_setTime`) by setting the optional parameter `generate_block` to `false`.
 This skips immediate new block generation, but will use the specified timestamp whenever the next block is supposed to be generated.

 All values should be set in [Unix time seconds](https://en.wikipedia.org/wiki/Unix_time).
+After [startup](#start-time), the time progresses naturally.

 ## Set time

-Sets the exact time and generates a new block.
+The following sets the exact time and generates a new block:

 ```
 POST /set_time